thepassle/atom/docs/guides/selectors/index.md

 Selectors depend on Atoms, and can be thought of as pieces of _derived_, or _computed_ state.
 Whenever an Atom has updated, it will notify any Selectors that depend on it, and cause the Selectors `get` function to execute.

+The `selector` function takes an object with 2 properties:
+- `key`: a unique key to identify the Selector, this key will also be made available as a property on your custom element to read the Selector value from
+- `get`: a function that executes any time a Selectors dependencies change to return the new value.
+This function can also be async.

 ```js
 import { atom, selector } from '@klaxon/atom';